vmsmith/LearningGit/2_GitHub_and_the_Web.md

     id_rsa.pub

 If you don't have an existing public and private key pair, or don't wish to use any that are available to connect to GitHub, then generate a new SSH key.

+    ssh-keygen -t rsa -C "your_email@example.com"

+There will be a little process to go through, but it's quick and you will now know the name of the file that contains the public key.

+Copy the new SSH key and paste it to GitHub.
+To copy, you can just run:

+    cat /directory/id_rsa.pub

+Or something like that.
+The key will appear in the terminal, where you can highlight and copy it.

+On GitHub, click on the user icon on the front page, and then "SSH and GPG Keys".
+Click "New SSH Key", and then paste the key and save it.

 ### Create a repository on GitHub